Va. gun sales soar to new monthly record in March, topping 80,000 amid COVID-19 fears

 “With all that’s going on in the world, and the COVID-19 specifically, I just thought I want to have it around for protection,” Daggit said Monday in a phone interview.
 “When you know that many other people out there in the world have them — and you don’t — that makes it very uncomfortable.”

-Daggit is far from alone as Virginians grapple with the uncertainties of the coronavarius.
+Daggit is far from alone as Virginians grapple with the uncertainties of the coronavirus.

 The Virginia Firearms Transaction Center recorded 80,228 transactions in March — a 75% jump over March 2019 and the highest total for any month on record since state police began tracking the data in 1990, according to mandatory criminal background checks on Virginia gun buyers.